bbalog87/amr-ngs-pipeline/markdown/test_scenario.md

 3. Copy and paste the the command ```bash /home/nguinkal/amrFlow/Acinetobacter_baumannii.sh``` in your terminal, then press ENTER.

-If everything works fine, you should see a simimar ouput:
+If everything works fine, you should see a simimar output:

 ![ray-so-export(6)](https://user-images.githubusercontent.com/37578252/232759602-f8ce4c83-ec31-42af-a318-ce178729ffae.png)